OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 The first thing to be printed out is ``this.color``.
 Which we see is "Black".
 The value of the field was not changed to "Green"!
-This means that when we write ``color = color`` we know that the field color was not on the left side of the equals sign.
+This means that when we write ``color = color`` we know that the field color was not on the left side of the assignment operator.

-One might assume, then, that the parameter ``color`` is the value on the left side of the equals sign.
+One might assume, then, that the parameter ``color`` is the value on the left side of the assignment operator.
 This would mean that the parameter was changed from "Green" to "Black".
 But our second print statement tells us otherwise.
 When we print out the parameter ``color`` we see it is still "Green".
 This means that the field ``color`` was not on the right side of the equals